 I forgot about adventure.
 Somehow, winter lulls me into a place of forgetting.
 I’d forgotten what magic spontaneity brings.
-Aly Nicklas reminded me when I went to devour curry and cookies with her in Boulder last week.
-I’d forgotten what it was like to follow that gut feeling—you know the one—it calls to you in the middle night and says: “Hey you.
+I’d forgotten what it was like to follow that gut feeling—you know the one—that calls to you in the middle night and says, “Hey you.
 Come sleep under the stars in my skies tonight.
 Wake up in my dirt.
 Breathe my fresh air.”

 If I listen carefully, learn the lessons, create the intentions, and set the goals—it will all be there in the end.
 I can have splitter sandstone cracks and walls of granite.
-I can play in the dirt, cry happy and sad tears, have long, deep talks, and still be able to spend time with myself.
-It will all hopefully end in inevitable uncontrollable laughter, unconditional love, and peace within myself and my heart.
+I can play in the dirt, cry happy tears, have long, deep talks, and still be able to spend time with myself.

-Driving back from Salt Lake City, I thought about how something as simple as a long weekend in the desert could fill me in such a way.
-It’s not so much about the climbing or the traveling, and it isn’t something I can put into words.
+Driving back from Salt Lake City, I thought about how something as simple as a long weekend in the desert could revive me in such a way.
+It’s not so much about the climbing or the traveling anymore.
+It isn’t something that I can put into words.
 You’ll just have to go and see for yourself.